eecs230/lab1/README.md

 ```

 and press return.
 If it prints `clang: error: no input files` then you
-have it installed already.
+have it installed already and don't need to do anything for this step.
 Otherwise, a dialog box will pop up and offer
 to install the command-line developer tools for you.
 Say yes.

 (Alternatively, you can install the latest version of *Command Line Tools for OS X*